niryeffet/hassio_addon_local_nsupdate/README.md

 # Nsupdate
-This is a Homeassistant local add-on to update remote bind9 with current IP address
+This is a minimalistic Homeassistant local add-on to update remote bind9 with current IP address

 Installation:
 * In Homeassistant, using ssh terminal clone to /addons.